Flank/flank/docs/permissions_denied_behavior.md

 ```

-You can reproduce it by set PROJECT_ID to not existing project.
+You can reproduce the error by setting PROJECT_ID to a project that doesn't exist.

 ## 3. On this two cases Flank throws FlankCommonException and exit with code: 1